Vicviral/Network-Anamoly/README.txt

 #
-# Hi Diarmuid,
+# Hi Moosa,
 #
-# To run the code for assignment1 please load the main.py file like so:
+# To run the code please load the main.py file like so:
 #
 #
 # cd <Project_dir>